ZviRosenfeld/IEnumerableCorrelater/README.md

 ### Impotent Notes

 - Correlaters are not thread safe.
-- All costs must be positive.
+- All costs must not be negative.
 - The Equal method must be defined in a meaningful way for the elements of the collection you're correlating.
 - The distance between equal elements must be zero.
 - IEnumerableCorrelater doesn't support comparing collections with null elements in them.
 If you need null elements, consider using the "Null Object Pattern".